Metal Roofs VS Asphalt Shingles: Which Roof is Best For Your Home?

 Asphalt shingles have been the most common material for roofing, but lately metal roofs have become popular due to their durability and lifespan.
 Metal roofs are getting installed all over the country.
-There are roofers in tyler tx who exclusively install metal roofs.
+There are roofers who exclusively install metal roofs.
 Texas is a big metal roofing market.

 Below we’ll explore these materials as well as their pros and cons to help you decide which option would be best for you.